 I hold a master’s degree in psychology and have trained intensively in a variety of spiritual practices in all three schools of Buddhist meditative traditions (Theravada, Mahayana, Vajrayana), including mindfulness, concentration, loving kindness, compassion and altruistic motivation.
 I bow in gratitude to all the teachers, mentors, counselors, and spiritual friends who have offered me teachings and nurtured my path.
 For me, meditation and various forms of heart-mind training have been essential elements in learning to lead a happy and meaningful life.

 My professional career has included project management, writing, research, substance abuse counseling, and private practice as a counselor and coach.
-In 1995 I first delivered workshops in mindfulness of listening to counseling professionals and have since taught secular applications of meditation in a variety of professional settings and to the general public.
+In 1995 I first delivered workshops in mindfulness of listening to counseling professionals and have since taught secular applications of meditative presence in a variety of venues.
 You can view my professional experience here.

 Details of my meditation and academic training include: